VDB-Robin/IDMIL_participation_VDB/Bloc_M5/Welding_photos/README.md

-Photos of the welding phase
+Photos of the welding phase.